History Ch. 6 Test Review

 -America agreed that British merchants could collect prewar debts owed by Americans

--Britain gave America the right to fish in waters off coast of Canada - Why did the Americans win the war?
+-Britain gave America the right to fish in waters off coast of Canada

 -Americans fought on their own land, while British had bring troop and supplies across the Atlantic